vishakjay/vwc/README.md

 cargo run -- -b <path/to/the/file> (Prints the number of bytes in the file.)

-cargo run -- -w <path/to/the/file> (Prints the number of words int the file.)
+cargo run -- -w <path/to/the/file> (Prints the number of words in the file.)